rixrix/vscode-terraform-snippets/README.md

+# News
+> ## I'm looking for volunteers to help me maintain this project.
+I don't have enough time to do some of the work.

 # Advanced Terraform Snippets for Visual Studio Code

 Provides **550+** code snippets of Hashicorp's [Terraform](https://www.terraform.io/) cloud orchestration tool for [Visual Studio Code](https://code.visualstudio.com/).